-For another great recipe with sausage, be sure to check out my recipe for 4-Ingredient Cheese and Sausage Pizza Bake
+For another easy recipe with sausage, be sure to check out my recipe for 4-Ingredient Cheese and Sausage Pizza Bake

 - 1 head green cabbage

 - 1/2 cup carrots, very thinly cut (I bought a package of julienne cut carrots)

 - ½ teaspoon fennel seed optional